Private Rental Assistance Policy

 Assessing eligibility for the Private Rental Brokerage Service

 An interview will be conducted with the client to determine their eligibility for PRBS - for more information, go to Eligibility criteria for Private Rental Brokerage.
 As part of the interview, information will be gathered about the client’s needs and expectations, and the evidence requirements will be assessed.
 For more information, go to Gathering information about a client’s needs and expectations and Evidence requirements for assessing Private Rental Brokerage eligibility.

 If the client is eligible, work will commence with the client and their support provider to find a suitable property.

 Providing Private Rental Brokerage

 Where a client is eligible for PRBS, the social housing provider will:

 - Check the client’s eligibility for other private rental assistance products based on their needs and whether they meet the eligibility criteria.
-Products that may be offered include Rentstart Assistance or Tenancy Guarantee, to increase the client’s chance of securing and sustaining a private rental tenancy.
+Products that may be offered include Rentstart Assistance or Bond Extra, to increase the client’s chance of securing and sustaining a private rental tenancy.

 - Provide the client with Tenancy Facilitation – this is the provision of information and practical assistance to search and apply for private rental properties.
 For more information, go to Tenancy Facilitation.

-- Monitor the tenancy.
-The social housing provider will discuss any issues that may affect the tenancy with the client, the support provider and the agent/landlord in an attempt to rectify the issues identified.
+- The social housing provider will monitor and discuss any issues that may affect the tenancy with the client, the support provider and the agent/landlord in an attempt to rectify the issues identified.
 The emphasis will be on looking at options for sustaining the tenancy, where appropriate.
 For more information, go to Monitoring a private rental tenancy.

 Ending the Private Rental Brokerage Service

 The service provider, social housing provider and the client will make a joint decision about ending the service according to the case plan established at the beginning of the tenancy.
 If one party wishes to exit the agreement early, they should notify the other parties as soon as possible.

 3.3 Rent Choice Brokerage Funds